|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Lifestyle Changes TOP

-If other treatments fail, your doctor may recommend surgery.
-The goal of surgery is to move or remove the source of the compression.
-In some people, this may involve removing part or all of the first rib to make more room for the nerves and blood vessels.
+If other treatments fail, your doctor may advise surgery.
+The goal is to move or remove the source of the pressure.
+In some people, this may mean taking out part or all of the first rib.
+This can make more room for the nerves and blood vessels.

 Occupational Safety and Health Administration